 - But the rich man, he was a Christian.
 How do we know?
 He knew Abraham and he called him “Father Abraham” (Luke 16:24).
 So he was a Jew, a Christian.

-- The problem with the rich man is he had faith without works.
+- The problem with the rich man is he had no good works.
 Which means he really didn’t have faith.
-Because true faith would work.
+Because true faith would produce the fruit of good works.

-- He saw the poor man sitting on the floor under his table, or maybe he saw him sitting outside his house everyday but he didn’t do anything to help him.
+- He saw the poor man sitting on the floor under his table, or maybe he saw him sitting outside his house everyday, but he didn’t do anything to help him.
+He didn’t feed him.
+He didn’t even give him the crumbs that fell from his table.
 He had no works.
+This showed his covetousness.
+Remember the Bible called the Pharisees covetous at the beginning?

 - Luke 16:27-28

-27 Then he said, I pray thee therefore, father, that thou wouldest send him to my father’s house: 28 For I have five brethren; that he may testify unto them, lest they also come into this place of torment.- He is asking for Lazarus to be sent back so that he could warn his family about making sure to avoid hell.
+27 Then he said, I pray thee therefore, father, that thou wouldest send him to my father’s house: 28 For I have five brethren; that he may testify unto them, lest they also come into this place of torment. - He is asking for Lazarus to be sent back so that he could warn his family about making sure to avoid hell.
+To make sure they lived their lives soberly to avoid this place of torment.

 - Luke 16:29